-It is expected that a resident's leave time is subject to review by all parties involved with the resident assignment with sufficient advance notice and consideration of appropriate provision of patient care services.
-All vacation and educational leave must be approved in advance by the Program Director responsible for the resident and the Program Director and the attending of the service to which the resident is assigned.
+Leave time is subject to review by all parties involved with the resident or fellow assignment, with sufficient advance notice and appropriate consideration for patient care.
+Vacation, educational leave, planned leave of absences, and flex days must be approved in advance by the Program Director responsible for the resident and the Program Director and the attending of the service to which the resident is assigned.

-Residents are expected to fulfill contracts and be in attendance for the full contract term unless they are on scheduled leave or granted a leave of absence.
+Residents/fellows are expected to be in attendance for the full contract term unless they are on scheduled leave or granted a leave of absence.
 Attendance or approved leave is required for the duration of the contract even if the resident has completed all program requirements before the contract's end date.
-Leave times are allotted per PG-year, not per Academic year, so new allotments of leave are available once a resident promotes to the next PG level.
+Leave times are allotted per PG-year, not per Academic year.
+New allotments of leave are available once a resident promotes to the next PG level.

-Board requirements regarding absences from the training program:
+Board requirements regarding absences from the training program